chadrwalters/nova/README.md

 Nova is an advanced AI assistant designed to be your personal analytics and growth partner.
 This repository contains both the Nova system prompt and a set of tools designed to help prepare your personal data for use with Nova.

 The primary workflow involves:
-1. Converting PDFs to markdown (if needed)
+1. Converting PDFs and Word documents to markdown (if needed)
 2. Exporting markdown files from Bear.app (or similar note-taking apps)
 3. Consolidating these files into a single markdown document
 4. Converting the consolidated markdown into a PDF